DependencyTrack/hyades/docs/usage/policy-compliance/expressions.md

 | `component` | <code>[Component]</code>           | The component being evaluated                |
 | `project`   | <code>[Project]</code>             | The project the component is part of         |
 | `vulns`     | <code>list([Vulnerability])</code> | Vulnerabilities the component is affected by |

+## Best Practices

+1. **Keep expressions simple and concise**.
+The more complex an expression becomes, the harder it gets to determine why it did or did not match.
+Use policy operators (`Any`, `All`) to chain multiple expressions if practical.
+2. TODO

 ## Examples